Budgeting & Cash-Flow Hacks to Find Money You Didn't Know You Had

 Most teacher salary schedules have two dimensions: steps (years of experience, which happen automatically) and columns (education units, which require action).
 Steps move you down.
 Units move you across.
 And moving across is where the real money lives.

 Here's the math that changes everything: A teacher who spends $2,000–$3,000 on coursework to move one column might earn an extra $3,000–$5,000 per year — every year, for the rest of their career.
-Over 20 years, that single investment could generate $60,000–$100,000+ in additional lifetime earnings, depending on their specific salary schedule and years remaining.
+That means the cost is recovered in less than 12 months, and over 20 years, that single investment could generate $60,000–$100,000+ in additional lifetime earnings, depending on their specific salary schedule and years remaining.
 In many pension systems, it also increases your final average salary, which could result in a higher monthly pension check.

 The good news?
 It's easier and cheaper than ever to earn units.
 Here are some common paths educators use: